segmentio/segment-docs/src/connections/functions/destination-functions.md

 A function's execution is considered successful if it finishes without any errors.
 You can also `throw` an error to indicate a failure on purpose.
 You can use these errors to validate event data before processing it, to ensure your function works as expected.

-There are four pre-defined error types that you can `throw` to indicate that the function ran as expected, but that data could not be delivered:
+You can `throw` the following pre-defined error types to indicate that the function ran as expected, but that data could not be delivered:

 - `EventNotSupported`
 - `InvalidEventPayload`